alfficcadenti/splinterlands-bot/README.md

 `node battlesGetData.js`

-Once ran, it will create a file 'history.json' in the data folder.
+Once the script is done, it will create a file 'history.json' in the data folder.
 To makes the bot using it, you have to rename it in: 'newHistory.json'

 # FAQ